-- It is recommended to upload only high quality photos that should be at least 900 pixels wide.
+- It is recommended to upload only high-quality photos that should be at least 900 pixels wide.
 Add only horizontal images.

 - Interact with Medium content by recommending, sharing & bookmarking.
 It’s a great way to engage with your followers on this platform.

 GrowthHackers is basically a group where you can share and learn more about online ethical marketing techniques.
-This allows you drive effective growth of your organization.
+This allows you to drive the effective growth of your organization.
 The main objective of GrowthHackers is that marketers can easily share their stories and drive customer acquisition growth across all levels.

 Benefits of GrowthHackers: